xdrpp/stc/goxdr/goxdr.1.md

 # DESCRIPTION

-goxdr compiles an RFC4506 XDR interface file to a set of go data structures that can be either marshaled to standard XDR binary format or traversed for other purposes such as pretty-pringing.
-It does not rely on go's reflection facilities, and so can be used to special-case handling of XDR typedefs that yield identical go types.
+goxdr compiles an RFC4506 XDR interface file to a set of go data structures that can be either marshaled to or unmarshaled from standard XDR binary format or traversed for other purposes such as pretty-printing.
+It does not rely on go's reflection facilities, and so can be used to special-case handling of different XDR typedefs that represent identical go types.

-goxdr-compiled XDR types map to the most intuitive go data structures.
-In particular, strings map to strings, pointers map to pointers, fixed-size arrays map to arrays, and variable-length arrays map to slices, without new type declarations would complicating assignment.
+goxdr-compiled XDR types map to the most intuitive go equivalent: strings map to strings, pointers map to pointers, fixed-size arrays map to arrays, and variable-length arrays map to slices, without new type declarations would complicating assignment.
 E.g., the XDR `typedef string mystring<32>` is just a string, and so can be assigned from a string.
-This means you can assign a string longer than 32 bytes, but length limits rigorously enforced during both marshaling and unmarshaling.
+This does mean you can assign a string longer than 32 bytes, but length limits are rigorously enforced during both marshaling and unmarshaling.

 ## Type representations

 To be consistent with go's symbol policy, all types, enum constants, and struct/union fields defined in an XDR file are capitalized in the corresponding go representation.
-Base XDR types are mapped to their equivalent go types:
+Base XDR types are mapped to their equivalent go types as follows:

     XDR type        Go type     notes
     --------------  ---------   ------------------------------